mattheww/gomill/gomill_docs/intro.rst

 - testing multiple pairings in one run
 - playing multiple games in parallel
 - displaying live results
+- engine configuration by command-line options or |gtp| commands
 - a protocol for per-move engine diagnostics in |sgf| output
-- engine configuration by command-line options or |sgf| commands

-The ringmaster also has experimental support for automatically tuning program parameters based on the results of previous games.
+There is also experimental support for automatically tuning player parameters based on the game results.

 Ringmaster example